pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 bytes in place, and only ever have to slide the initial 252-byte
-block: whenever a block is shorter than the maximum length (252 bytes for the first block, 64008 for subsequent ones), that's because we found a stuff sequence in the decoded data.
-When that happens, we can replace the stuff sequence with a size header when encoding, and undo the substitution when decoding.
+block: whenever a block is shorter than the maximum length (252 bytes for the first block, 64008 for subsequent ones), that's because we found a reserved sequence in the decoded data.
+When that happens, we can replace the reserved sequence with a size header when encoding, and undo the substitution when decoding.

 Our code does not implement these optimisations because encoding and decoding stuffed bytes aren't bottlenecks for our use case, but it's